scottwedge/LilFloSystem/README.md

 profiles by running `rs-enumerate-devices`.
 This is also a great way to check whether the device is actually recognized as being USB 3.0.
 If you find that it is shown as a USB 2 device, unplug the camera and plug it back in.
-There is a known issue with the stock cable.
+There is a known issue with the stock cable where the type C side only works in one direction, so if it isn't working, try flipping it over.
 TODO: replace cable
 TODO: implement unplug replug in code: https://unix.stackexchange.com/questions/234581/disconnect-and-reconnect-usb-port-via-cli

 ## Collecting Data